 This anomaly is thought to represent 2-4% congenital cardiac anomalies 3.
-There is a recognised male predilection.
+There is a recognized male predilection.
 The estimated incidence is ~ 1 in 10 000 births 6.

 - left ventricle